yasir2000/openwrt-oldwiki-md/ClientModeHowto.rst

 ifup wan; /sbin/wifi
 }}}

-For more information on setting up a wired-wireless bridge with encryption, please see ["WirelessBridgeWithWPAHowto"].

 Don't forget to commit if you want your settings to survive a reboot:

 {{{
 nvram commit
 }}}

+For more information on setting up a wired-wireless bridge with encryption, please see [:WirelessBridgeWithWPAHowto].

 == Some more configuration ==